Use our guide to navigate the boardwalk attractions, area hotels, and restaurants during your Myrtle Beach vacation.

 Where is the Myrtle Beach Boardwalk?

-The boardwalk is located in downtown Myrtle Beach, between 1st Avenue North and 15th Avenue North.
-This 1.2-mile landmark is home to spectacular ocean views, phenomenal restaurants, entertaining attractions, and so much more.
+The Myrtle Beach Boardwalk and Promenade is located in downtown Myrtle Beach, between 1st Avenue North and 15th Avenue North.
+Also, this 1.2-mile landmark is home to spectacular ocean views, phenomenal restaurants, live music, and so much more.
 You can’t miss it!

 photo credit: Myrtle Beach Boardwalk via Facebook